billali/Nsrahwe/PITCHME.md

 +++

-Most tourist and or indigenes have little or no knowledge about the history of tourist sites in Ghana as well as where it is located and the weather condition at the time of visiting.
+Little or no knowledge on tourist sites in Ghana.

 ---